We all now know that DHEA can improve egg quality in women, especially those who are in advanced reproductive age.

 For me, as a cell biologist, this is what comes in the category of “wonder.”

 Now sit down please.

 How many embryos did this courageous woman bank altogether?

 Because she was single at the time and didn’t want to get pregnant immediately, she only wanted to have enough embryos stored to be sure she would get pregnant at some later point.

 So did her doctors get mad at her for taking the initiative?
 Not at all, they published a case study in the Fertility and Sterility Journal (one of the best journals in the field) and a series of DHEA-related papers afterwards.
 Many more case studies followed and millions of women hope to benefit from this discovery.

-Dear Dr. Barad, dear Dr. Gleicher: I love to read your publications, and I am amazed each time I read them with how far we’ve come in our understanding of women’s eggs in only one decade’s time!
+Dear Dr. Barad, dear Dr. Gleicher: I love to read your publications, and I am amazed each time at how far we’ve come in our understanding of women’s eggs in only one decade’s time!

 Next time I will write more about their recent work.
-Please feel free to come back.
+See you soon.